Unambiguous Turing machine

-In theoretical computer science, an unambiguous Turing machine is a theoretical model of computation whose power is between that of ordinary Turing machines and nondeterministic Turing machines.
+In theoretical computer science, an unambiguous Turing machine is a theoretical model of computation whose power (under resource restrictions) is between that of ordinary Turing machines and nondeterministic Turing machines.
 An unambiguous Turing machine is defined as a nondeterministic Turing machine with the property that for every input, there is at most one accepting computation path.

 Formal definition

-A non-deterministic Turing machine is represented formally by a 6-tuple, $M=(Q, \Sigma, \iota, \sqcup, A, \delta)$, as explained in the aforementioned page.
+A nondeterministic Turing machine is represented formally by a 6-tuple, $M=(Q, \Sigma, \iota, \sqcup, A, \delta)$, as explained in the aforementioned linked article.

-An unambiguous Turing machine is a non-deterministic Turing machine $M$ such that for any input $w$, $M$ has at most one accepting computation on $w$.
+An unambiguous Turing machine is a nondeterministic Turing machine $M$ such that for any input $w$, $M$ has at most one accepting computation on $w$.
 That is, for every input $w$, there exists at most one sequence of configurations $c_0,c_1,\ldots,c_m$ with the following conditions: